Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Technical Proofs

 \subsection{Proof of Proposition~\ref{cor:LD:convex:outside}}

 Before we proceed to the proof of Proposition~\ref{cor:LD:convex:outside}, we first state a few technical lemmas whose proofs will be provided at the end of the Appendix.
 The next technical lemma states that the penalty function $S^{\alpha}(x)$ is strongly-convex outside a compact domain for $\alpha\geq 0$ if the boundary function $h(x)$ is strongly convex, or for $\alpha>0$ when $h$ is merely convex.
+Before we proceed, let us recall that since the function $h(x)$ is also convex, there exists a positive constant $B$ such that $\| y\|\leq B$ for any $y \in \partial h(x)$ and $x\in \mathcal{C}$.

 \begin{lemm} Consider the constrained set $\mathcal{C}^{\alpha}$ that is defined in \eqref{C:alpha} for $\alpha \geq 0$.
 Let $\beta$ be the strong convexity constant of $h$ with the convention that $\beta=0$ if $h$ is merely convex.
-If $\alpha +\beta>0$, then the penalty function $S^\alpha(x)$ is strongly convex with constant $\frac{2(\alpha+\beta) \rho}{B+(\alpha +\beta) \rho}$ on the set $\mathbb{R^d}\backslash U(\mathcal{C}^\alpha,\rho)$, where $U(\mathcal{C}^\alpha, \rho)$ is the open $\rho$-neighborhood of $\mathcal{C}^\alpha$ i.e. $U(\mathcal{C}^\alpha, \rho):=\{x:\text{dist}(x,\mathcal{C}^\alpha)<\rho\}$. \end{lemm}
+If $\alpha +\beta>0$, then the penalty function $S^\alpha(x)$ is strongly convex with constant $\frac{2(\alpha+\beta) \rho}{B+(\alpha +\beta) \rho}$ on the set $\mathbb{R}^{d}\backslash U(\mathcal{C}^\alpha,\rho)$, where $U(\mathcal{C}^\alpha, \rho)$ is the open $\rho$-neighborhood of $\mathcal{C}^\alpha$ i.e. $U(\mathcal{C}^\alpha, \rho):=\{x:\text{dist}(x,\mathcal{C}^\alpha)<\rho\}$. \end{lemm}

 We have the following corollary as an immediate consequence of Lemma~\ref{lemm:strongly convex}.

 \begin{coro} Under Assumption~\ref{assump:f:2} and the assumptions of Lemma~\ref{lemm:strongly convex}, $f+\frac{S^\alpha}{\delta}$ is $\mu_{\delta}$-strongly convex outside an Euclidean ball with radius $R+\rho$, where $\mu_{\delta}:=\frac{2(\alpha+\beta) \rho}{\delta(B+(\alpha+\beta) \rho)}-L$ provided that $\delta<\frac{2(\alpha+\beta)\rho}{L(B+(\alpha+\beta)\rho)}$. \end{coro}